Site presented by Bill Tillier.

 Some individuals with sIBM may have a genetic predisposition that makes them more susceptible to developing sIBM.
 A genetic predisposition means that a person may carry a gene for a disease but it may not be expressed unless something in the environment triggers the disease.
 [Greenberg from the NORD Webpage] LINK

-⧈ 4.1.3 Three basic theories have been proposed over the years. (presented in the order of likelihood based on contemporary research)
+⧈ 4.1.3 Basic theories.
+Over the years, three major theories have been proposed to explain IBM. (presented in the order of likelihood based on contemporary research)

-⚀ 184.108.40.206 IBM appears to be an autoimmune disease: this damages the muscle cells and also causes protein abnormalities.
+⚀ 22.214.171.124 IBM appears to be an autoimmune disease: this disease damages the muscle cells and also causes protein abnormalities.

 □ In autoimmune diseases, in response to some unknown cause, the immune system begins to produce antibodies that attack the body's tissues.
 Normally, the immune system is triggered by some foreign invader (like a virus), which causes the production of antibodies designed to attack and kill the invader.
 In autoimmune diseases, immune defenses attack normal body tissues.
 Common examples are rheumatoid arthritis, lupus, Type 1 diabetes, and Sjögren's syndrome.
 Treatment for autoimmune diseases generally focuses on reducing immune system activity.